-1.1These general terms and conditions (hereinafter "GTC") of Ronny Herrmann and Susanne Meixner GbR (hereinafter "seller") apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "customer") with the seller with respect to the Seller completes goods displayed in his online shop.
-We hereby object to the inclusion of the customer's own terms, unless otherwise agreed.
+1.1 These general terms and conditions (hereinafter "GTC") of Ronny Herrmann and Susanne Meixner GbR (hereinafter "seller") apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "customer") with the seller with regard to the dated The seller concludes the goods displayed in his online shop.
+The inclusion of the customer's own conditions is hereby rejected, unless otherwise agreed.

-1.2For contracts for the delivery of digital content, these terms and conditions apply accordingly, unless otherwise expressly regulated.
+1.2 These terms and conditions apply accordingly to contracts for the delivery of digital content, unless otherwise expressly stipulated.

-1.3Consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that are predominantly neither their commercial nor their independent professional activity can be attributed.
-Entrepreneur within the meaning of these terms and conditions is a natural or legal person or a legal partnership that acts in the execution of a legal transaction in the exercise of their commercial or independent professional activity.
+1.3 A consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor their independent professional activity.
+An entrepreneur within the meaning of these terms and conditions is a natural or legal person or a legal partnership who, when concluding a legal transaction, is exercising their commercial or independent professional activity.

-1.4Digital content within the meaning of these terms and conditions are all data not on a physical data medium, which are produced in digital form and provided by the seller under granting of certain rights of use regulated in these terms and conditions.
+1.4 Digital content within the meaning of these GTC is all data that is not on a physical data carrier that is produced in digital form and provided by the seller with the granting of certain rights of use regulated more precisely in these GTC.

-2.1The product descriptions contained in the online shop of the seller do not constitute binding offers by the seller, but serve to make a binding offer by the customer.
+2.1 The product descriptions contained in the online shop of the seller do not constitute binding offers on the part of the seller, but serve to submit a binding offer by the customer.

-2.2The customer can submit the offer via the online order form integrated in the seller's online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer in relation to the goods contained in the shopping cart by clicking the button that concludes the ordering process.
-The customer can also submit the offer to the seller by phone or e-mail.
+2.2 The customer can submit the offer using the online order form integrated in the seller's online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods in the shopping cart by clicking the button that concludes the ordering process.
+The customer can also submit the offer to the seller by telephone or email.

-2.3The seller can accept the offer of the customer within five days,
+2.3 The seller can accept the customer's offer within five days,

 Where several of the above alternatives are present, the contract shall come into force at the time when one of the above alternatives occurs first.
 The deadline for the acceptance of the offer begins on the day after the submission of the offer by the customer and ends with the expiry of the fifth day following the submission of the offer.
 If the seller does not accept the offer of the customer within the aforementioned deadline, this shall be deemed a rejection of the offer with the result that the customer is no longer bound to his consent.